International Solidarity Movement: Ties with Palestinian militants

-Richard David Hupper, an ISM activist, was convicted in a USA court of illegally funding Hamas while working with the ISM.
+Richard David Hupper, an ISM activist, was convicted in a US court of illegally funding Hamas while working with the ISM.
 Hupper donated money which he intended to be used to aid the families of Palestinians who had been detained or killed.

 Israeli court ruling

 In 2012, Israeli judge Oded Gershon ruled about the ISM that "In fact, the organization abuses human rights and morals discourse to blur the severity of its actions which manifested de facto as violence."
 He also ruled that ISM activists provided financial, logistic and moral aid to terrorists.